 What your child will learn: KOHA begins with teaching skaters how to stand up and fall down.
 Skaters are divided into groups of about 10, with an adult volunteer assisting KOHA’s program leader.
-Over the 8 to 10 one-hour sessions of the program, skaters will learn forward gliding and skating, backwards skating, hockey stops, left to right and right to left turns and front to back and back to front turns.
+Over the course of the one-hour sessions of the program, skaters will learn forward gliding and skating, backwards skating, hockey stops, left to right and right to left turns and front to back and back to front turns.
 Proper (efficient) skating technique is emphasized.

 KOHA Beginning Hockey Program is the second part of a two-part program designed to teach your child the basic skills of ICE HOCKEY.
 In Beginning Hockey, your child can continue to improve upon skating skills and learn hockey basics.
-Beginning Hockey runs from December 9th through March 10th, 2017.
-(Winter Holiday Breaks - NO BEGINNING HOCKEY the weekends of Dec.
-23rd & Dec.
-30th)
+2019-20 Beginning Hockey dates are TBA.
+Please check back.

 This program generally follows the Learn to Skate Program and is recommended before entering our House League or Travel Hockey programs.
 Over 80 boys and girls annually participate in this program.

 Why should your child participate?
 Skating is fun and easy; it improves balance, hand-to-eye coordination and strength.
 Skating compliments other sports, and is beneficial to girls and boys alike.
 The program is designed to allow children to develop skills and self-confidence at their own pace in an atmosphere of positive encouragement.